 Moreover, regulators are taking an increasingly active role.

-Going forward, compliance will demand robust protection, privacy, and control for users.
+As we advance, compliance will demand robust protection, privacy, and user control.

 The case for ID interoperability